SuhrudhSarathy/diary/README.md

 export DIARY_PATH=<path_to_cloned_folder>
 alias diary="python $DIARY_PATH/diary/main.py"
 ```
+If you are using a linux system, use `python3` instead of `python` in the above command.
 3. You can now use the diary tools using the keyword `diary`

 ## Usage